nickcafferry/Learning-Python-From-Scratch/Chapter 3.md

 Modules serve the role of libraries of tools, and it is just a package of variable names, known as a namespace.
 The variable names within a module are called attributes.In the broader sheme of things, an attribute is simply a variable name that is attached to a specific object (like a module).

+What makes from different from import?
+From is just like an import, with an extra assignment to names in the importing component.
+Technically, 'from' copies a module's attributes, such that they become simple variables in the recipient-thus, you can simply refer to the imported string this time as title (a variable) instead of myfile.title (an attribute reference).

+When the dir function is called with the name of an imported module passed in parentheses like this, it returns all the attributes inside that module.
+Some of the names it returns are names you get 'for free': names with leading and trailing double underscores are built-in names that are always predefined by Python and that have special meaning to the interpreter.